rspace-os/rspace-cli/README.md

 ### Configuring

-Next, you must supply a configuration file with your RSpace API credentials:
+Next, you must supply your RSpace API credentials and the URL of your RSpace

+You can set this information in two ways.

+1. Run `rspace configure` which will prompt you for these values and save as a configuration file called '.rspace' in your home folder.

-Create a file called '.rspace' in your home folder and add two lines with the URL of your RSpace and your API key, like this:
+2. Create a file called '.rspace' in your home folder and add two lines with the URL of your RSpace and your API key, like this:

     RSPACE_API_KEY=get_this_from_your_RSpace_profile_page